wenqilyu/Informer/README.md

+## Critical Thinking

 ## Discussion
 1. Why we use transformers in LSTF?
-2. Why MSE score to increase rapidly when the sequeences increase?
+2. What is the next step for informer?
+3.

 ## Resource Links